thor314/uncloak/courses/rust cryptography engineering/course-2022-12-02 Session 3 Notes.md

         - On padding attacks on CBC mode, in a variation of the CCA model: If the attacker has access to an oracle who will attempt to decrypt ciphertexts, and inform the attacker whether the padding on the decrypted plaintext is valid, (eg. some server to decrypt messages), the attacker can obtain messages with a padding oracle attack!
 See the above Wikipedia article for details.
 These attacks can be avoided by denying the attacker access to whether the ciphertext decrypted successfully, or more simply, avoiding CBC mode.
     - Behold the ECB Penguin [Exploring an Encrypted Penguin with AES-ECB](https://tonybox.net/posts/ecb-penguin/)
     - "What modes should I use?"
 Unless you are implementing a cipher yourself, You will rarely use a block cipher mode directly.
 You will more likely use an Authenticated Encryption with Associated Data (AEAD) cipher, to authenticate yourself to the corresponding party and vice versa.
 This week's reading covers several Message Authentication Code techniques, used in conjunction with a block cipher to construct a *secure channel* (an encrypted and authenticated chanel).
 See: [AEADs/aes-gcm at master · RustCrypto/AEADs · GitHub](https://github.com/RustCrypto/AEADs/tree/master/aes-gcm), though any TLS library should also include AEADs.
+    - "When should I use the standard?"
+Very hard to answer!
+Often when you would like to use a standardized algorithm, there are new and vastly improved performance constructions!
+Sometimes there isn't a standard at all, and sometimes the standard is crap or out of date.
+NIST has been reasonably swift about keeping standards for the last several decades, but no standards body will ever be able to meet the needs of developers rapidly changing environments.
+If it's not obvious, ask around.
+If you need non-standard cryptography, the authors of that cryptography may have input on whether it is production-ready.
+It may also be the case that standard cryptography can be used in ways you didn't expect.
+Cryptographers tend to be open to receiving (well-posed, grammatically correct) questions about their work.

 ## Extra reading for this week
 The reading is somewhat outdated this week.
 Several additional reading assignments to cover bases on hash functions: